 Getting started in sports with a disability

-A certain level of fitness is required in order to engage in sports.
-For this reason, beginners in particular should take care not to do too much at once.
+A certain level of fitness is required to participate in sports safely.
+For this reason, beginners in particular should listen to their body and not do too much at once.
 Rest periods are just as important as training – because the human body needs time to adjust to the increasing challenges.
-Tackling these challenges with patience takes determination and discipline.
-But if you want a lasting and healthy relationship with sports, it’s worthwhile to avoid the extremes of either overdoing it or not making enough of an effort.
+Tackling these challenges with patience takes determination and discipline, but it’s worthwhile if you want a lasting and healthy relationship with sports.
 If you’re interested in learning more about how to get started, you can find information and ideas here.

 Take the plunge – take up a sport!